[ PILLAR 1 / HOW TO START USING AI IN YOUR BUSINESS ]

 Why is documenting your business the highest-value first AI move?

-Because every other AI move inherits its quality from this one.
-An assistant without your context produces competent-generic output; the same assistant with your documented business produces work that sounds like you and fits your clients.
-The tool did not change.
-The input did.
+Documenting your business is the highest-value first AI move because every other move inherits its quality from this one.
+AI needs your context to do anything specific to you.
+An assistant without it produces competent-generic output; the same assistant with your documented business produces work that sounds like you and fits your clients.
+The tool didn't change.
+The context did.

 The dependency runs through everything downstream: